DWethmar/gosqle/README.md

 )

-// WhereNE selects users where name is not equal to 'John'.
+// WhereNE selects users where name is not equal to 'John'. func WhereNE(db *sql.DB) ([]User, string, error) {
-// Example:
-//
-//	SELECT id FROM users WHERE name != $1;
-func WhereNE(db *sql.DB) ([]User, string, error) {
 	sb := new(strings.Builder)
 	args := postgres.NewArguments()